If you value the artistry and mystique of fly tying, read no further.

 And so, I headed up to the Catskills to fish the Beaverkill, without having tied a single fly.

-Truth be told, the purpose for my trip was not to test out the World's Simplest Fly (and I realize it isn't the worlds simplest fly - Coach came up with an even simpler one but his wasn't tied).
+Truth be told, the purpose for my trip was not to test out the World's Simplest Fly (and I realize it isn't the worlds simplest fly - Coach came up with an even simpler one but his wasn't tied - it was just blue fuzz glued to a tanago hook).
 The reason for the trip was to see if a keiryu approach (very long rod, very light line and split shot) would work on the Beaverkill, which is probably the most famous trout stream in the Catskills but which has always struck me as not being good tenkara water.

 When trying to explain that feeling to someone who had never seen it, I described the Beaverkill as a river consisting of long glassy pools between long featureless riffles.
 I doubt there is a plunge pool on the entire river (except perhaps for the headwaters, which are closed to the public.)